 Founded in 2000, the Abruzzo and Molise Heritage Society (AMHS) develops and promotes the cultural, social and educational heritage of the Italian regions Abruzzo and Molise and of Italy.

-AMHS works closely with other Italian American organizations in the Washington, DC area, for example The Italian Cultural Institute of Washington, DC, The Italian Cultural Society, The Lucchesi nel Mondo-Tuscany Club, and the National Italian American Foundation (NIAF), to promote unity and to promote a common goal – preserving our Italian heritage.
+AMHS works closely with other Italian American organizations in the Washington, D.C. area to promote unity and a common goal – preserving our Italian heritage.
 The Society has been honored and very fortunate to work closely with the Embassy of Italy and to have its support throughout the years.